 The addict first receives feedback on the initial assessment.
 This compares the client’s behavior to that of the general population.
 Clients are encouraged to discuss their concerns.
 The therapist then encourages a discussion about substance abuse and elicits motivational statements.
 In subsequent MET sessions, the recovering addict’s motivation is strengthened.
 A plan to change thoughts and behaviors is developed.
 The client sets short-term and long-term goals and identifies behaviors that may interfere with these goals.

 Rather than prescribing treatments, the client is encouraged to come up with solutions.
 The therapist works with the substance abuser to develop a plan for change.
 Initial progress is reviewed at subsequent sessions.
-Later sessions are used to reinforce progress and encourage effort.
-The assumption is that every individual has the resources to bring about change.
-Motivational enhancement therapy mobilizes these resources to achieve goals.

 Key Components, Principles, and Techniques of Motivational Enhancement Therapy